mperezcarrasco/MME/README.md

 **Office31**:

-All the experiments were performed using the same data splits provided by the authors in their original implementation.
+All the experiments were performed using PyTorch (v1.0.0) and the same data splits provided by the authors in their original implementation.

 Alexnet: